 The reservation system for overnight camping will function as it has for some time, and those with camping permits are not subject to the visitor limits.

-During this summer, in addition to repairs near the Hanalei Bridge, work will be done to restore automobile access to the Hanalei Pier and Blackpot Beach.
-You can, however, park either near the lifeguard pavilion at the center of the Bay, or at the far end of known as Pine Trees.
+Automobile access has been restored to the Hanalei Pier and Blackpot Beach with new parking lots and restrooms.
+There is also parking near the lifeguard pavilion at the center of the Bay, or at the far end which is known as Pine Trees.

 Links to more Helpful Information.